HCIILAB/SCUT-EnsText/README.md

 Please consider to cite our paper when you use our dataset:
 ```
 @ARTICLE{Erase_Liu,
-  author={Liu, Chongyu and Liu, Yuliang and JIn, lianwen and Zhang, SHuaitao and Luo, Canjie and Wang, Yongpan},
+  author={Liu, Chongyu and Liu, Yuliang and Jin, lianwen and Zhang, Shuaitao and Luo, Canjie and Wang, Yongpan},
   journal={IEEE Transactions on Image Processing},
   title={EraseNet: End-to-End Text Removal in the Wild},
   year={2020},